apache/spark/docs/sql-ref-syntax-aux-describe-query.md

   +--------+---------+----------+

 -- Returns column metadata information for a `FROM` statement.
+-- `QUERY` clause is optional and can be omitted.
-DESCRIBE QUERY FROM person SELECT age;
+DESCRIBE FROM person SELECT age;
   +--------+---------+----------+
   |col_name|data_type|comment   |
   +--------+---------+----------+